Defining relative clause

 That is not used for a non-defining relative clause.

-- No: My grandfather is Mr Beardson that has a long beard.
+- No: His grandfather is Mr Beardson that has a long beard.

-- Yes: My grandfather is Mr Beardson, who has a long beard.
+- Yes: His grandfather is Mr Beardson, who has a long beard.

-- No: He collects antique furniture that he started five years ago.
+- No: He collects peacock feathers that he started five years ago.

-- Yes: He collects antique furniture, which he started five years ago.
+- Yes: He collects peacock feathers, which he started five years ago.

 The following examples show that the relative pronouns who and which are used as the subjects of non-defining relative clauses, and that the sentences still make sense with the removal of the relative clauses.